deepflowio/docs/translate/translated/06-guide/01-ee-tenant/01-query/03-path-search.md

 The Path Search Box can switch between `Simplified Mode`, `Unidirectional Path`, and `Bidirectional Path` modes, and use the `Path Filtering` capability to query the required path data.

 - **①/②/③/④**: For detailed operation instructions, please refer to [Resource Search Box](./service-search/)
-- **⑤ Search Mode**: Click to switch between `Simplified Search` or `Path Search` modes.
+- **⑤ Search Mode**: Click to switch between `Simplified Search` and `Path Search` modes.
-- **⑤ Path Filtering**: Supports selecting the query path and supports querying three types of paths, supported only in `Simplified Search` mode.
+- **⑤ Path Filtering**: Supports selecting the query path and supports querying three types of paths, only supported in `Simplified Search` mode.
   - Intra-service Path: Paths between services or resources.
   - Inter-service Path: Paths between a service or resource and other services or resources.
   - WAN Path: Paths between a service or resource and the WAN.